basho/basho_docs/source/appendices/concepts/Eventual-Consistency.md

+---
+title: Eventual Consistency
+project: riak
+version: 0+
+document: appendix
+toc: true
+audience: intermediate
+keywords: [appendix, concepts]
+---

 An introduction to eventual consistency and what it means in terms of handling data with Riak.

-<div id="toc"></div>

 In a distributed and fault-tolerant environment like Riak, the unexpected is expected.
 That means that nodes may leave and join the